 The Challenges for Public-Private Collaboration

-One of the initial challenges is securing not only buy-in but talent.
-Public-private collaboration naturally lends itself to requiring several people with interdisciplinary talents so development and implementation go off without a hitch.
+One of the initial challenges is securing buy-in and talent.
+Public-private collaboration naturally lends itself to requiring people with interdisciplinary talents so development and implementation go off without a hitch.
 The nature of these projects may mean they develop slowly, while also incurring new or unfamiliar regulatory compliance needs.
 There’s even a chance for these types of projects to become politicised.

 So why is it so important to get private-public collaboration planning right?
 Because the presence of multiple stakeholders, inherent risks and the need for specific skills all increase the chance of failure.
-With failure not only comes financial costs but also political and public embarrassment.
+And with failure comes financial costs and political and public embarrassment also.